Ioana-P/Plagiarism-detection/README.md

 * Selected "good" features, by analyzing the correlations between different features.
 * Created train/test split `.csv` files that hold the relevant features and class labels for train/test data points.

-**3_Training_a_Model: Train and Deploy Your Model in SageMaker**
+**3a_AWS_Training_a_Model: Train and Deploy Your Model in SageMaker**

-* Upload your train/test feature data to S3.
+* Uploading train/test feature data to S3.
-* Define a binary classification model and a training script.
+* Defined a binary classification model and a training script.
-* Train your model and deploy it using SageMaker.
+* Trained our model and deployed it using SageMaker.
-* Evaluate your deployed classifier.
+* Evaluated our deployed classifier.

+**3b_Training_local_Model: Train and Deploy Your Model in SageMaker**

+* Trained and optimised several sklearn models on binary classification
+* Trained and optimised several sklearn models on multiclass classification
+* Visualised best model performances on test data

 Other Files:
 helpers.py - additional cleaning, preprocessing and feature engineering functions utilized in the notebooks